Local heights on hyperelliptic curves and quadratic Chabauty

 \section{Abstract}

-Local heights are arithmetic invariants used in the quadratic Chabauty method for determining the rational points on curves.
+Quadratic Chabauty is a $p$-adic method for determining rational points on curves.
+Local heights are arithmetic invariants used in the quadratic Chabauty method.
 We present an algorithm to compute these local heights for hyperelliptic curves at odd primes $\ell\neq p$.
 This algorithm significantly broadens the applicability of quadratic Chabauty to curves which were previously inaccessible due to the presence of non-trivial local heights.
-We provide numerous examples, including the first quadratic Chabauty computation for a curve with two non-trivial local heights.
+We provide numerous examples, including the first quadratic Chabauty computation for a curve having two primes with non-trivial local heights.